Wales 0-4 Denmark: Dominant Danes into quarter-finals

 To nullify Welsh danger men Ramsey and Bale, Kasper Hjulmand’s side switched to a back four and consolidated their foothold in this last-16 tie.

-Dolberg duly pounced again shortly after the restart: Neco Williams’s panicked clearance fell kindly for the striker to take a touch and drive home his second of the afternoon in Amsterdam.
+Dolberg duly pounced again shortly after the restart: Neco Williams’s panicked clearance fell kindly for the striker to take a touch and drive home his second of the evening in Amsterdam.

 Wales continued to probe, but the Welsh counterattack proved no match for the unwavering Danish defensive block.
-To cap a fine display, Mæhle cut inside and shot high into the net for Denmark's third, before Martin Braithwaite thumped home the stoppage-time fourth.
-Denmark, beaten in their first two games, are the first team into the EURO 2020 quarter-finals.
+To cap a super display, Mæhle cut inside and shot high into the net for Denmark's third, before Martin Braithwaite thumped home the stoppage-time fourth.
+Co-hosts Denmark, beaten in their first two games of this EURO, are the first team into the quarter-finals.

 Star of the Match: Kasper Dolberg (Denmark)